 This can cause delayed high blood sugar (hyperglycemia), as well as potential hypoglycemia (low blood sugar level) if short or rapid-acting insulins are used.
 Studies have found that adding 35 grams of fat to a meal can significantly increase blood sugar levels at five hours post-meal.

-Tips to regulate blood sugar levels
+8 tips to regulate blood sugar levels

-- Keep a blood sugar/food log: Identifying trends in blood sugar responses with different types of foods can help make adjustments to achieve desired blood sugar after eating.
+Identifying trends in blood sugar responses with different types of foods can help make adjustments to achieve desired blood sugar after eating.
 People might notice a blood sugar spike with specific foods and then make changes to their eating habits to improve their glycemic control.
 This can help you to set a blood sugar goal.

-- Eating consistent, balanced meals: When you eat a balance of carbohydrates, protein, and fat (otherwise known as the Plate Method), blood sugar tends to rise more slowly and not drop quickly.
+When you eat a balance of carbohydrates, protein, and fat (otherwise known as the Plate Method), blood sugar tends to rise more slowly and not drop quickly.

 Foods rich in fiber are helpful for promoting stable blood sugars, such as whole grains, fruits, vegetables, legumes, nuts, and seeds.
 Foods with a high glycemic index, such as sugary foods, white bread and rice, can cause blood glucose to rise.